Menu

 This is a way for equity release broker firms to generate a list of people interested in taking out an equity release plan.
 It’s essentially a marketing tool to generate qualified leads for their agents to follow up to sell you on equity release plans and related services.

-One of the very few equity release calculators that give a good indication of how much you could borrow with an equity release plan is the one from debt charity, Step Change.
+One of the few equity release calculators that provides a good indication of how much you could borrow with an equity release plan is the one from Step Change, a Charity Dedicated to Debt Advice.

 The Step Change equity release calculator requires minimal personal data and no requirement to give your personal email address or phone number to get a baseline indication of how much you could borrow through equity release for home improvements.